mauricionr/blog/posts/the-real-first-post.md

 layout: layouts/post.njk
 ---

-And there's nothing in it!
+And there's nothing in it *and looks like a 503 status page*!